 Webster is a 1977 graduate of the Coast Guard Academy where he was honored as the 2017 Distinguished Alumni.
 He holds an M.S. from the Naval Postgraduate School in Systems Technologies, and an M.A. in National Strategic Studies from the Naval War College.
 He has served as an adjunct instructor in Homeland Security at University of New Haven, and in Emergency Management at the Massachusetts Maritime Academy.
 The International Association of Emergency Managers designated him a Certified Emergency Manager in 2012, and a Lifetime C.E.M. in 2018.

 Webster is an author whose books on Coast Guard-related maritime tragedies reflect his experience as a Search and Rescue field commander.
 Those publications are: The Pendleton Disaster Off Cape Cod: The Greatest Small Boat Rescue in Coast Guard History; The Tragic Sinking of the Sol-e-Mar Off Martha’s Vineyard; Lost in Charleston’s Waves: The Tragedy of the Sailing Vessel Morning Dew.

-I am available for speaking engagements before listening audiences, and I value the opportunity to share in-depth information about the tragic sinking of the Sol e Mar.
+I am available for speaking engagements before listening audiences, and I value the opportunity to share in-depth information about a range of topics related to the the three federal agencies (USCG, TSA, FEMA) and experiences (JFK Jr./Egypt Air 990 air crashes, 9-1-1, Boston Marathon bombing) and my writings.
 If there’s anything I can answer for you about the content of the lecture, do not hesitate to contact me.